UberEther/auto-refresh-from-url/README.md

 # Overview

 This library provides a class for building objects that load their data from a URL and periodically refresh the data.
+For a complete example on using this library, see: [uberether-jwk](https://github.com/UberEther/jwk)

 Methods are based on [Bluebird](https://github.com/petkaantonov/bluebird) promises.
 HTTP requests are handled by [request](https://github.com/request/request).